 “If you are an organised person with a genuine desire to help people and make a positive impact to a business then Office Support roles are where you will see your personality traits help you pursue a successful career.
 You do not need specific qualifications but you do need a certain drive and passion.
-Some experience helps but you can’t always train integrity. ”Chloe Wright, Principal Consultant, Office Support
+Some experience helps but you can’t always train integrity. ”Aimee Brown, Senior Consultant, Office Support

-What are the benefits to working in an office support role?
+What are the benefits of working in an office support role?

 Office Support roles in the Housing sector